itom-project/plugins/AVTVimba/docs/avtVimba.rst

 * itom setup 2.1.0: This plugin has been compiled using AVT Vimba 1.4.0
 * itom setup 2.2.0: This plugin has been compiled using AVT Vimba 2.0
 * itom setup 3.0.0: This plugin has been compiled using AVT Vimba 2.0
+* itom setup 3.1.0: This plugin has been compiled using AVT Vimba 2.1